flybywiresim/docs/docs/fbw-a32nx/support/exp.md

 ## Implemented Features for Testing

 ### GSX Integration
 We are testing GSX's own systems integrating with the A32NX's own backend boarding and fueling system.
-See technical details in the respectinve [Github Pull Request #7695](https://github.com/flybywiresim/a32nx/pull/7695){target=new}.
+See technical details in the respective [Github Pull Request #7695](https://github.com/flybywiresim/a32nx/pull/7695){target=new}.

 Documentation on usage and caveats can be found in the [FlypadOS3 Ground Documentation](../feature-guides/flypados3/ground.md)